cppalliance/cppalliance.github.io/tools/werkprufer.md

 Detect whether the user is the paper's author.
 Compare the paper's reply-to field against the user's identity.
 If the user wrote it, the Werkpr&uuml;fer hardens the work: findings are defects to repair before the Pr&uuml;fungsausschuss sees them.
 M&auml;ngel say "correct this."
 Abnahmen say "this holds."
 If someone else wrote it, the Werkpr&uuml;fer briefs the user tactically: findings are weaknesses to exploit or to understand.
 M&auml;ngel say "press here."
 Abnahmen say "do not engage here."
 Same process.
 Same rigor.
 Different purpose.

 **When:** Always.
-Immediately after convening the Pr&uuml;fkammer.
+Immediately after convening the Pr&uuml;fstelle.

 **How:** Check the reply-to field.
 If it contains the user's name or email, posture is *H&auml;rtung* (hardening).
-If it does not, posture is *Aufkl&auml;rung* (reconnaissance).
+If it does not, posture is *Erkundung* (reconnaissance).
 If ambiguous - multiple authors, unclear attribution - ask the Geselle: "Is this your paper?"
 The posture governs the language of every output in Phase V.

 ---